Normal subgroups of SimpHAtic groups: Proofs of Corollaries , and

 \emph{Proof of Corollary~\ref{c:1a}:} The kernel $K$ is virtually free by Corollary~\ref{c:1}.
 Note that virtually cyclic subgroups of hyperbolic groups are quasiconvex -- see \cite[Theorem 8.1.D]{Gro} and \cite[Proposition 3.2]{ABC+}.
 Furthermore, it is shown in \cite{ABC+} that a normal quasiconvex subgroup of a hyperbolic group is either finite or of finite index.
 Therefore, a virtually cyclic normal subgroup of a hyperbolic group is either finite or of finite index.
 It follows that $K$ is virtually non-abelian free.

-By the same argument as for $K$, the quotient $Q$ is the fundamental group of a graph of groups $\mathcal Q$ with finite edge groups, and vertex groups $\{ Q_i \}$ of at most one end (see the proof of Theorem~\ref{t:2}, Subsection~\ref{s:1red}).
-Again, it is enough to show that none of $Q_i$ is one-ended.
-Suppose that this is not so -- say, $Q_1$ is one-ended.
-By \cite[Theorem A]{Mos}, the quotient $Q$, and thus also $Q_1$ are hyperbolic.
-Hence, $Q_1$ acts geometrically on a finite dimensional contractible complex -- some Rips complex of $Q_1$.
-By \cite[Proposition 2.9]{O-ci} (as in the proof of \cite[Theorem 3.2]{O-ci}) there is $n\geqslant 1$ with $\pi_n^{\infty}(Q_1)\neq 0$.
-Therefore $\pi_n^{\infty}(Q)\neq 0$ -- contradiction with Theorem~\ref{t:2} since $\pi_{n+1}^{\infty}(G)=0$. $\Box$
+By \cite[Theorem A]{Mos}, the quotient $Q$ is Gromov hyperbolic.
+Hence, $Q$ acts geometrically on a finite-dimensional contractible complex -- some Rips complex of $Q$.
+Therefore, by the case (2) of Theorem~\ref{t:2}, the quotient $Q$ is virtually free. $\Box$

 \emph{Proof of Corollary~\ref{c:3}:} The proof is nearly the same as the one of Corollary~\ref{c:1a}.
-The only point is that instead of the finiteness of the virtual cohomological dimension we use the fact that $K_i$'s, being SimpHAtic, act geometrically on contractible finite dimensional complexes. $\Box$
+The only point is that instead of the finiteness of the virtual cohomological dimension we use the fact that $K$, being SimpHAtic, acts geometrically on a contractible finite-dimensional complex. $\Box$